Freight Shipping from New Orleans to Laredo

 How much does it cost to ship freight from New Orleans to Laredo?

-Full truckload (FTL) rates from New Orleans, LA to Laredo, TX currently range from $1,666-$2,054 for a standard dry van load over the 775-mile route.
+Full truckload (FTL) rates from New Orleans, LA to Laredo, TX currently range $1,666-$2,054 (roughly $2.15-$2.65 per mile over 775 miles).
 LTL shipments typically cost $626-$1,059 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New Orleans to Laredo?

-Standard FTL transit from New Orleans to Laredo is approximately 14 hrs by truck over 775 miles.
+Standard FTL transit from New Orleans to Laredo is approximately 14 hrs by truck over 775 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via NS New Orleans Intermodal to Union Pacific Laredo Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for New Orleans to Laredo freight?